• Skip to primary navigation

 Asuka Nabe + Shabu Shabu

 This place is always busy and super packed.
 It's causal and cozy, but you'll definitely want to make reservations.
-It's great for night out with friends.
+Great for night out with friends.
 Each nabe or shabu set ranges from $18-36 a person.
 Open for dinner only.
-Head to Pipeline Bakery up the block for dessert afterwards.
+Walk to Cowcow's Tea or Pipeline Bakery up the block for dessert.
 3620 Waialae Ave, Honolulu, HI 96816

 Crack Seed Store

 The beloved Crack Seed Store!
 Mr. Young retired recently, but the store is in great hands with Mei Fang and family.
-You must visit this place and order the Li Hing Mui Icee (details in this post), and pick up a few of your favorite crack seed items (I like the king li hing mui and wet mango).
+You must visit and order the Li Hing Mui Icee (details in this post), and pick up a few favorite crack seed items (I like the king li hing mui and wet mango).
 1156 Koko Head Ave, Honolulu, HI 96816

 Hale Vietnam